Proven-Paradox/shaper-system/Handbook.md

 Description:

 ### Ability Type
-There are three types of Abilities:
+There are four types of Abilities:
 * Attack: These use [Physical Offense](#physical-offense) and are resisted by [Physical Defense](#physical-defense).
 * Spell: These use [Mental Offense](#mental-offense) and are resisted by [Mental Defense](#mental-defense).

 > Note that the term “Spell” is used here as a contrast to "Attack."
 During the game, Spell Abilities could also represent technology, chemistry, specialized anatomy, or anything else that might fit the game's setting.

+* Flexible: These are offensive Abilities that can function as an Attack (using Physical Offense against Physical Defense) or Spells (using Mental Offense against Mental Defense).
+Choose which version you use before you make your Offense roll.
-* Auxiliary Abilities do not use Offense rolls.
-They target you or your allies and do something to make it easier to fight.
+* Auxiliary: Abilities which do not use Offense rolls.
+These Abilities usually target allies or alter the battlefield.
+Some Auxiliary Abilities target enemies but do not directly deal damage.

 ### Ability Keywords
 Some Abilities fit into sets denoted by Keywords.
 These signify a related set of Abilities for the purposes of Lessons and Talents.
 Some alter the way an Ability functions.